DarienLibrary/website_content/content/_finished/faq/faq.md

 #### Where do I pick up equipment, gadgets, and museum passes?

 * Children and Tween items may be picked up in the Children's Library.
-* The Zen and Cooking iPads and museum passes are at the Welcome Desk.
+* Museum passes are at the Welcome Desk.
 * All other technology items may be obtained at the Help Desk on the Lower Level.
 <br />